smashingboxes/smashing-template/spec/boxcar/commands/new/README.md

 - Boxcar gets set up and run via the `setup_and_run_boxcar_new` method.
 Running boxcar takes a bit of time, so we don't want to do it more often than necessary.
-  Because of that, we call that method (and it's related setup steps) in a `before(:all)` block, rather than the normal `subject` or `before(:each)`.
+  Because of that, we call that method (and its related setup steps) in a `before(:all)` block, rather than the normal `subject` or `before(:each)`.
 - The `expect_prompt_and_answer` method is available for testing and stubbing interactive prompts.
 All of the calls to that method need to be set up before